Suez Canal blocked for second day as frustrations grow | DW | 25.03.2021

 Traffic has been suspended for a second day while authorities work to free one of the world's largest freight ships which has run aground on a bank of the Suez Canal.

-At least 150 other vessels have been kept idling as efforts to dislodge the MV Ever Given, a Panama-flagged container ship are still underway.
+More than 200 large container ships, tankers carrying oil and gas, and bulk vessels hauling grain have backed up at either end of the canal as efforts to dislodge the MV Ever Given, a Panama-flagged container ship were still underway.

+It may take "weeks" to free the ship, according to one of the salvage companies.

+"We can't exclude it might take weeks, depending on the situation," said Peter Berdowski, CEO of Dutch company Boskalis, one of two rescue teams trying to free the ship.

 Ships already stuck behind the Ever Given will be reversed back to Port Suez to free the channel, Leth Agencies said.